Abdelrhman-Sayed70/OOP/M-Exceptions/README.md

 - `Exceptions` **unwanted or unexpected** event, that occurs during the program execution i.e. run time.
 Solved using programmer

 # Try-Catch
-- `try` block that contains the code that can throw an axception
+- `try` block that contains the code that can throw an exception
 - `catch` block which contains an Exception object and catch block. this block will be executed if the try block throws the mentioned exception in the catch object
+- `The Exception` class is the parent of all exception classess

 ```java